 Drugstore Anti-Aging Eye Cream

-I included an eye cream in this anti-aging essentials post because our eyes are an area of our faces that tend to age the quickest.
+I included an eye cream in this anti-aging essentials post because our eyes are areas of our faces that tend to age the quickest.
 At least it does for me!!
 As I have gotten older, the skin under my eyes has become thinner.
 As a result, those pesky dark circles even more pronounced.

 RoC Retinol Correxion Anti-Aging Eye Cream Treatment for Wrinkles, Crows Feet, Dark Circles, and Puffiness is formulated to fight the signs of aging and reduce the appearance of crow’s feet, dark circles, and puffiness in 12 weeks with help from retinol, a mineral blend, moisturizing glycerin and soothing panthenol (pro-vitamin B5).
 It is packaged in an aluminum tube to protect the product from light and air.
 This eye cream applies smoothly without irritation and works well under makeup.